Editor’s note: This article was originally published Sept. 17, 2019, and has been updated.

 Chemical reagent presumptive drug test kits can help to determine the presence of fentanyl and acetyl-fentanyl in substances found by first responders.
 Laboratory confirmatory tests are necessary for positive identification.

-- Respirator/mouth covering – To avoid inadvertent airborne particulate inhalation and touching the mouth with potentially contaminated gloves or hands.
+- Disposable respiratory protection (N100 or higher) to avoid inadvertent airborne particulate inhalation and touching the mouth with potentially contaminated gloves or hands

 Environments with suspected large quantities of fentanyl require NIOSH-certified Chemical, Biological, Radiological, Nuclear (CBRN) Self-Contained Breathing Apparatus (SCBA) with a Level A protective suit.
 This highest level of PPE should be worn when the amount or concentration of the fentanyl is unknown, or if the location was used as a place for manufacturing, warehousing, or distributing fentanyl.
 Only a properly equipped and specialized hazmat team should perform the investigation, evidence collection, and decontamination at a large-scale fentanyl site.